MathijsJBeentjes/Globals.NET.RabbitMQ.Examples/README.md

 Declaring that same named communication object should be enough to receive its value.

 This rule is valid as long as the programs are connected to the same (RabbitMQ) server.
 As long as at least one Global with a certain name is alive, then this named Global has a value that is the same for all the same named globals connected to the framework.
 Only when the last named Global gets out of scope, the value is gone.
 For more information see [this article](http://beentjessoftware.nl/Globals/GlobalsDesignPattern.pdf).
+To go to the package, click [here](https://github.com/MathijsJBeentjes/Globals.NET.RabbitMQ)

 ## Examples using Globals.NET.RabbitMQ: